PrinciplesDotDev/principles/README.md

 * Definitions of terms: Words with overloaded or unclear meanings need to be explained (e.g. a unit test, define what unit means, or what a model is in MVC).
 * Resources: Contributing towards the text or further reading

+## Format of a Principle

+How to format your own principles can be found [here](https://pdd.dev/principle-specification/)

 ## Contributing

 This is work in progress.
 But if you're really passionate about principles and see the value in documenting them for the future.
-Either open an issue or get in touch.
+You can open an issue or get in touch.